JustASimpleCoder/slambot_ws/README.md

-ROS2 project exploring how SLAM andindoor mapping work with a 4wd robot
+ROS2 project exploring how SLAM and indoor mapping work with a 4wd robot